 Frankfurt and the broader EU architecture

-For businesses serving all of Europe, Frankfurt is the strongest single starting point.
+For businesses serving a mainly Central-European audience, Frankfurt is a strong single-region starting point.
 As you scale:

 - Add a London VPS or CDN edge for UK-specific low latency (post-Brexit UK users benefit from UK-resident content)